Batting (cricket): Test cricket

 In the third innings, the batting team may score quickly to set a large target to the opposition.
 This scenario usually occurs on the fourth day's play.
-The batting captain decides how many overs he is prepared to allow the opposition to chase the batting team's total in their fourth innings.
-The captain usually declares his team's innings at a predetermined time on the fourth day so they can bowl at least 20 overs on that day and 90 overs on the last day.
+The batting captain decides how many overs they are prepared to allow the opposition to chase the batting team's total in their fourth innings.
+The captain usually declares their team's innings at a predetermined time on the fourth day so they can bowl at least 20 overs on that day and 90 overs on the last day.
 A good number of overs to bowl at the opposition team in the fourth innings is essential because usually on the fourth and fifth days of a Test match conditions are good for bowling (especially slow bowling), with the pitch having experienced a fair degree of wear and tear.
 Thus, to make the target as difficult as possible, the batting side speeds up the run rate (runs per over) until the captain declares.

 If, however, a batting team is significantly behind the opposition in terms of runs going into the fourth day of a Test match, a typical strategy by the batting team involves playing defensively to avoid losing their wickets.
 This ensures that they occupy the most time until the match draws to a close on the fifth day, because if a team's innings does not end on the fifth day then the match is drawn, or a stalemate is reached.
 However, in trying to do so, if the batting team manages to overhaul its deficit and gain a substantial lead (an excess of runs) over the opposition, the captain may consider declaring the innings so they can "force" a victory on the final day, depending on the size of the lead, the readiness of the bowlers, and the state of the pitch.